naifalshaye/nova-address-autocomplete/README.md

 ## Nova Address AutoComplete Field

-An address field that autocomplete the user input to show suggested addressess using Google Place service.
+An address field that autocomplete the user input to show suggested addresses using Google Place service.

 ## Installation